 The 18V AC from power transformer is fed to the four diodes in bridge configuration, followed by the filter capacitor which is again followed by a threeterminal voltage regulator IC LM7812.The voltage so obtained drives the circuit.
 The unfiltered voltage is isolated from the filter capacitorby a diode and is fed to zener diode D8, which acts as a clipper to clip voltage above 6 volts.

 This voltage is fed to the base of transistor T1, which is wired as zero crossing detector.
 When base voltage reaches the threshold, it conducts.
 It thus sup pole of rotary switch and diode D6) and fires the Triac.
 Transistor T2 here acts as a driver transistor.
 The reset pin of 4017 is connected to zero crossing detector output to reset it at every zero crossing.
 (The load-current waveforms for a few positions of the rotary switch, as observed at EFY Lab, are shown in Fig. 3.)

-The circuit can be used as power controller in lighting equipment, hot-air oven, universal single-phase AC motor, heater, etc.
+The circuit can be used as a power controller in lighting equipment, hot-air ovens, universal single-phase AC motors, heaters, etc.

 I need this project model on bread board as well as on pcb.